Online Orthogonal Matching Pursuit: Proof of Theorem

-Let us fix for now an iteration $q$ of the recursive call to \selectproc.
 As in the proof of Lemma~\ref{global-lem}, let us denote $B_{k,q}$ the event ``the $q$-th call to \optimproc during the $k$-th selection iteration, if it took place, returned $\tilde{\beta}^S$ such that~\eqref{eq:condopt} holds'' and recall that the optimization confidence property guarantees $\prob{B_{k,q}^c}\leq \delta_k 2^{-q}$.
 Provided this control holds, recall that Proposition~\ref{prop:conczi} shows that